Nathanpmyoung/nathanpmyoung.github.io/pages/Hard Advice for Charities.md

 - Yes no - why not?
 Have you tried applying for [[Effective Altruist]] money?
 - No yes - also great
 - No no - you yourself acknowledge that this isn't the best thing you could be doing.
 That's not a dig, just an acknowledgement of the situation.
 And since you weren't doing the most important thing before, you doing less of the thing you are doing is pretty similar to that.
-- Have you considered letting some staff go, perhaps asking your best staff to work elsewhere and earn money for the charity.
 - If a business can't afford to pay their staff, we think it's okay if that business goes bankrupt.
 Why isn't this true for charities too?
-If
+If you can't pay your self and you staff, and you can't convince someone else to, maybe that's a sign.
+- And sure, if you don't help perhaps noone will.
+But that was already true.
+- But I have to solve this problem.
+Okay find your best employee and ask them if they would work somewhere high paying and donate the difference.
+Or fire some other employees.
+If you aren't willing to at least consider these options is it really about helping?
+Or is it about maintaining your org?